Article updated October 2019. The links in the post below may be affiliate links.

 If you have found little white worms that look like rice stuck in the fur near your cat's bum or to its tail, it is very likely your cat has a tapeworm.

 Tapeworms are long, flat parasites that grow within your cat after latching onto its intestines.
 They absorb nutrients from the food your cat eats as it moves through the intestines.
 Tapeworms do not feed on blood.
 As the tapeworm matures, little sections of it (called proglottids) break off of it and pass through the intestines and out the cat’s anus.
 Proglottids are filled with tapeworm eggs; they’re essentially little egg sacs being deposited all over your home.

 How To Tell If Your Cat Has Tapeworms

 As mentioned above, you may notice white, cream-colored, or yellow grain or seed-like segments (proglottids) on or near your cat's anus.
 These segments often are compared to rice, sesame seeds, or small white worms, and they are filled with tapeworm eggs.
-Tapeworm segments start off white and mushy when they leave the body and become more yellow and hard as time passes.
-You may also notice these tapeworm segments on your bed, your cat’s bed or in other common areas they sleep.
+Tapeworm segments start off white and mushy when they leave the body and become more yellow and hardened as they dry out as time passes.
+You may also notice these tapeworm segments on your bed, your cat’s bed or in other common areas they like to sleep or lounge.